Name: TPI 287

 TPI 287 is also being evaluated for tauopathies.
 The physiological function of the protein tau includes stabilization of microtubules, and destabilization of these cytoskeletal components related to tau dysfunction is considered an important step in the axonal and dendritic degeneration that leads to neuronal death (for review, see Zempel and Mandelkow, 2014).
 Prior taxane drugs, e.g. epothilone D, have been tested in Alzheimer's disease, a tauopathy.

 In November 2013, the University of California, San Francisco, began a Phase 1 trial of TPI 287 in 33 patients with mild to moderate Alzheimer's disease whose screening MRI was consistent with this diagnosis.
-Participants receive intravenous infusions of one of three doses of TPI 287 or placebo once every three weeks for nine weeks; those who complete this regimen can opt to continue into an open-label extension comprising three additional infusions and safety monitoring.
-The primary goal of this study is to determine the maximal tolerated dose of this drug.
-The secondary goal is to measure drug exposure in plasma and CSF; additional outcome measures include CSF Aβ/tau biomarkers, MRI, and cognitive, behavioral, disability, and safety measures.
-This study is set to run until March 2017.
+Participants received intravenous infusions of one of three doses of TPI 287 or placebo once every three weeks for nine weeks; those who completed this regimen could opt to continue into an open-label extension comprising three additional infusions and safety monitoring.
+The primary goal of this study was to determine the maximal tolerated dose of this drug.
+The secondary goal was to measure drug exposure in plasma and CSF; additional outcome measures included CSF Aβ/tau biomarkers, MRI, and cognitive, behavioral, disability, and safety measures.

-In May 2014, UCSF and the University of Alabama, Birmingham, began a Phase 1 study of TPI 287 in 66 patients who have a primary four-repeat tauopathy, corticobasal degeneration (CBD), or progressive supranuclear palsy (PSP).
+In May 2014, UCSF and the University of Alabama, Birmingham, began a Phase 1 study of TPI 287 in 66 patients who have a primary four-repeat tauopathy, either corticobasal degeneration (CBD) or progressive supranuclear palsy (PSP).
 To determine eligibility, this study used consensus criteria for PSP and CBD plus an MRI consistent with the clinical diagnosis.
-Like the AD trial, this study aims to determine the maximum tolerated dose with a nine-week regimen of four infusions of one of three doses of TPI 287 or placebo, plus an optional six-week, open-label extension.
-It also uses largely the same outcome measures.
-This study is supported by CBD Solutions and the Tau Consortium.
+People with cortical amyloid on PET scans were excluded to limit the treatment group to participants with pure tau pathology.
+Like the AD trial, this study aimed to determine the maximum tolerated dose with a nine-week regimen of four infusions of one of three doses of TPI 287 or placebo, plus an optional six-week, open-label extension.
+It also used largely the same outcome measures.
+This study was supported by CBD Solutions and the Tau Consortium.
 In May 2015, reflecting the difficulty of enrolling patients with these rare tauopathies, the enrollment target was cut back to 44 and the age limit increased to 85.
-This study is set to run until spring 2017.

 - Fitzgerald DP, Emerson DL, Qian Y, Anwar T, Liewehr DJ, Steinberg SM, Silberman S, Palmieri D, Steeg PS.
 TPI-287, a new taxane family member, reduces the brain metastatic colonization of breast cancer cells.
 Mol Cancer Ther.
 2012 Sep;11(9):1959-67.
 Epub 2012 May 23 PubMed.